-Practically speaking, the statute of limitations for child injuries in Florida is generally four years from the date of the injury.
-A special provision gives families of injured minors additional time to pursue legal action.
+Practically speaking, the statute of limitations for child injuries in Florida is generally two years from the injury date.
+However, a special provision gives families of injured minors additional time to pursue legal action.

-Like with any personal injury case, compliance with the statute of limitations is crucial.
+Like with any personal injury case, compliance with the statute of limitations is essential.
 Failing to promptly move forward with a child injury case could lead a judge to dismiss the lawsuit forever.
+Our Fort Lauderdale personal injury lawyers, explain how to file your claim to get justice for your child’s pain.

 What Is the Statute of Limitations for Personal Injury Cases?

-Technically, the statute of limitations for an injury case is the same for adults or minors alike.
-According to Florida Statutes § 95.11(3)(a), plaintiffs have exactly four years from the date of an injury to pursue a civil lawsuit for negligence.
-This window of time shortens to only two years in cases involving medical malpractice.
+Technically, the statute of limitations for an injury case is the same for adults and minors alike.
+According to Florida’s statute of limitations, you have exactly two years from the injury to pursue a civil lawsuit for negligence.

 The Statute of Limitations Can Pause for Minors

-Exceptions to the statute of limitations exist, though.
+Exceptions to the statutes of limitations exist, though.
 Pausing – or “tolling” – the statutory period is possible depending on certain circumstances.
-One of those circumstances involves injuries to individuals under the age of 18.
+One of those circumstances involves when a person under 18 suffers injuries.
 The personal injury statute of limitations for a minor could be tolled for up to seven years, per Florida Statute § 95.051(i).

 The Statute of Repose and Children’s Medical Injuries